Extraction may become necessary whenever tooth decay has occurred.

 Sectioning A Tooth

 Sectioning of the tooth may be required during instances in which the tooth is firmly anchored in its socket.
-It also happens when the root is curved.
-It prevents the expansion of the socket.
-The dentist will cut the tooth into pieces and remove it.

 After Tooth Extraction